Sadly if it was easy, you wouldn’t need a guide

 Finding the right ADHD medication

 Once diagnosed you may be offered medication.
 The more experienced psychiatrists would agree that finding the right medication and the right dose can take from a few weeks to many months.
 If your specialist considers all medications to be the same it’s not a good sign!
 The three main drugs offered for adults are:

 These medications vary a lot and even medications from the same family like methylphenidate: Concerta, Medikinet, Ritalin, Equasym – may affect you differently, the compositions are not identical and the fillers and dispersal methods vary.

-UK NHS specialists tend to favour prescribing methylphenidate first, atomoxetine (Straterra) second and dexamfetamine last.
-Which is odd since dexamfetamine has the edge in clinical effectiveness with atomoxetine last.
+UK NHS specialists tend to prefer to prescribe Methylphenidate first, Atomoxetine (Straterra) second and Dexamfetamine last.
+Which is odd since Dexamfetamine has the edge in clinical effectiveness with Methylphenidate second and Atomoxetine last.
 Unfortunately, many UK ADHD specialists don’t plan for lengthy titration periods, so if your initial medication does not work – be prepared to push to try out another.

 Lisdexamfetamine is considerably safer than regular dexamfetamine.
 The manufacturers, Shire, link a lysine molecule to the dexamfetamine molecule rendering it inactive until digested.
 No option to sniff or inject it and a far smoother and longer action.
 Brand name in USA is Vyvanse and in Europe, it’s Elvance, a slow release dexamfetamine medication in a non-abusable form and licenced for children only (as usual) in Europe.